knowthelist/fhem-tablet-ui/README.md

 - circleborder  : draws a round border around labels
 - autohide      : Hides an element in case of an invalid reading (not available for this device)
 - notransmit    : suppress send to FHEM after changes
+- half-transparent : makes the whole element half transpoarent including the content
+- transparent   : makes the element total transpoarent.
+Nothing is shown, also each child gets tranparent